 After studying medicine at Cambridge, I was motivated to apply this understanding to sport & dance.
 My clinical attachments include sports medicine clinics in Australia (Sydney, Olympic Medical Centre Melbourne, AIS) and University of Geneva.
 After passing MRCP I trained in Endocrinology gaining extensive clinical and research experience.
 As a Research Fellow at St Thomas’ Hospital I was part of the international medical team developing a test for GH doping in athletes.
 With sport medicine grants, I also researched training effects on the Endocrine system which resulted in research publications in Sports Endocrinology.

-Senior Insight and Policy Manager, Women in Sport
+Head of Insight and Innovation, Women in Sport

 Dr Leanne Norman